fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

         <tr>
             <th>Description</th>
             <td>
-                The <code>queueSpeech</code> method allows you to append `text` to the end of the queue to begin speaking after the other texts in the queue have been spoken.
+                The <code>queueSpeech</code> method allows you to append <code>text</code> to the end of the queue to begin speaking after the other texts in the queue have been spoken.
 Setting the <code>interrupt</code> argument to true will remove all texts from the queue before adding <code>text</code> to the queue.
             </td>
         </tr>
         <tr>